a19836/bloxtor/app/__system/layer/presentation/phpframework/webroot/lib/jquerylayoutuieditor/README.md

 ## Overview

-**JQuery Layout UI Editor** is a powerful WYSIWYG (What-You-See-Is-What-You-Get) layout builder designed to convert frontend and backend code — including **HTML**, **CSS**, **JavaScript**, and **PHP** code - into reusable, visual, draggable and configurable UI components.
+**JQuery Layout UI Editor** is a powerful WYSIWYG (What-You-See-Is-What-You-Get) layout builder designed to convert frontend and backend code - including **HTML**, **CSS**, **JavaScript**, and **PHP** code - into reusable, visual, draggable and configurable UI components.
 With an intuitive **drag & drop editor**, users can visually design interfaces and responsive layouts without manually writing code, while still having the ability to view, edit, or export the underlying source.
 This library is composed of multiple widgets that allow you to draw any type of layout, but you can also **extend our widget library by creating your own components**, making the editor highly flexible and scalable.

 It is ideal for developers, designers, and tools that need dynamic UI assembly from existing code.

+Check out a live example by opening [index_simple.html](index_simple.html) (simple example) or [index.php](index.php) (full and optimized example).

 > **Optional integrations**
 > This editor also works with the following complementary libraries: